cbonoz/consensus-grow-18/README.md

-        "name": "Swiss Chard/Green", // name of the item (not necessarily unique) "unit": "12 BU", // quantity or size of the item "metadata": "Product of USA", // additional comments or info on this item "uuid": XXXX, // uuid of the item
-        "origin": Satur Farms NY 11935"
+        "name": "Swiss Chard/Green", // name of the item (not necessarily unique) "unit": "12 BU", // quantity or size of the item "metadata": "Product of USA", // additional comments or info on this item "uuid": XXXX, // uuid of the item (string) "origin": Satur Farms NY 11935"
         "packDate": "05-08-2018"
     },